OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

 ![Add a payload object to listener](anypoint-add-payload.png)

-8. Disable the **fx** button by clicking it and set a static message for the **Value**.
+8. Disable the **fx** button by clicking it, and set a static message for the **Value**.
 For this post, I used `Hello World!`.

 ![Define payload return message](anypoint-hello-world-payload.png)

 9. Test your API by clicking the green play button.
 When the **Console** window shows a status of **DEPLOYED**, your API is ready.
-Switch over to Postman (or a similar tool) to test your API.
+Switch over to Postman (or your tool of choice) to test your API.
 Send a POST request to `http://localhost:8081/hello-world`.

 ![Test local API with postman](postman-test-api.png)

 ## Creating a deployable file

 The Anypoint Studio software contains a version of Maven built into the product.
 This means you can create a deployable artifact in Anypoint Studio itself.
-Alternatively, you can use Maven from a build server (or the command line) to produce the deployable file.
+Alternatively, you can use Maven from a build server (or the command-line) to produce the deployable file.

 ### Anypoint Studio